SignPath

 .vsix, .xps, hlkx, …

 Open Packaging Conventions (OPC) files including Visual Studio Extensions (VSIX) and Hardware Lab Kit driver signing packages.
-(Driver signing not available for Starter subscriptions.)
+(Driver signing not available for Code Signing Starter.)
 File size limit: 40 MB.

 Signs according to the Open Packaging Conventions (OPC) specification.
 Using <opc-sign> for Visual Studio Extensions is equivalent to using Microsoft’s VSIXSignTool.exe.